63 Great Persuasive Writing Ideas

-The art of persuasion is a helpful skill that will serve students well in life.
-Help them improve upon those skills by utilizing these engaging persuasive writing ideas.
+The art of persuasion is a helpful skill that will serve sixth-graders well in life.

 Persuasive writing is a form of writing that tries to convince the reader to do something, to think a certain way, or hold a particular belief.